 Insurance is something that can be greatly beneficial to you.
 For a small fee you can get some financial security and peace of mind, protecting yourself against some of the terrible things that can happen in life.
 However, sometimes insurance is just a waste of money.
 Carefully consider the following 10 types of insurance before getting them because you may not need them: 1.
 Car Rental Insurance.
 You may have enough insurance protection from your personal auto insurance and your credit card protections that you don’t need additional car rental insurance.
 In many cases, the insurance that you can get at a car rental agency is redundant so you’re wasting a lot of money for absolutely no reason.
 Look into this carefully before any trip that you take.
 2. Credit Card Insurance.
 This is insurance that pays off your credit card balance in the event of your death, severe disability or certain unemployment situations. … [Read more...] about 10 Types of Insurance You May NOT Need

 In these politically-correct, economically-challenging times, buying the perfect inexpensive holiday gifts for coworkers is more difficult than ever.
 But before you go to the dark side and join the cubicle Grinch, check out our list of Jobacle-approved inexpensive gifts for coworkers that are both neutral and cheap - and guaranteed to be appreciated for Christmas or any holiday.
+Anything is better than recycling that 90s alternative rock CD!
 Brush up on The Rules of Office Gift Giving and go buy these today!
-Most gifts are under $10.
-Add your holiday gift ideas for coworkers in the comments section.
-And be sure to check out Gift for Coworkers, a blog dedicated to affordable office gifts.
-And don't miss our post on bulk Christmas gifts for coworkers.
-Umbrella Rhianna not included.
+Check out Gift for Coworkers, a blog for affordable office gifts.
+Buying bulk Christmas gifts for coworkers is always a smart play.
+Oprah's Favorite Things Amazon's Top Trending Gifts Pickleball gift ideas are trending HOT in 2022 Umbrella Rhianna not included.
 Everyone appreciates a good umbrella, especially if it's lightweight, folds up small, and can withstand the elements.
-I've never met an umbrella I couldn't lose, and that's precisely why it makes the perfect inexpensive gifts for coworkers.
-Size does matter.
-Go … [Read more...] about 109 Gifts for Coworkers That Are Cheap and Neutral
+I've never met an umbrella I couldn't lose, and that's precisely why it makes … [Read more...] about 109 Gifts for Coworkers That Are Cheap and Neutral

 In the old days, the answer to the question, "how long should I stay at my company?" was basically "forever."
 Today it is a much different question and answer.
 And with the economy still shaky, it is important to really think this through.
 Because today with so many people out of work your career history will get a lot more scrutiny.
 And if your resume suggests “instability” or “poor judgment”, you become more of a risk to hiring managers -- especially when compared to someone with longer stints at fewer jobs.
 Of course that’s not the case with everyone, but “job hopping” is still a resume killer for many recruiters and hiring managers.
 There will always be a crowd that will never forgive your career spontaneity.
 Interestingly though, in the next few years, this question of “how long should I stay” will become highly relevant for the working population.
 At some point the focus will shift from the … [Read more...] about Quiz: How Long Should I Stay At My Company?